mouryasuraj/ReactLearning/README.md

 npx(node package executer)
 npm(node package manager)

-// npx create-react-app 01Basic         //This is not the optimized way to create react app because it takes time there is n
+// npx create-react-app 01Basic         //This is not the optimized way to create react app because it takes time there is another fast way that is npm create vite@latest

 npm install -g npm@latest       //If npm is not working then install the latest version of npm